 “ESG is emerging as the biggest story within the industry.
 Financial institutions and to a lesser degree large multinationals, are becoming increasingly aware of the need for supply chain sustainability and to identify, manage and ameliorate ESG risks.
 The dispersed and ‘just in time’ nature of global supply chains tends to render them opaque, multi-tiered and focused on cost efficiencies, thereby potentially hiding practices such as forced labour, pollution, wasteful use of resources and poor corporate governance.

 “The online ‘ultra-fast fashion’ retailer Boohoo found this to its cost in 2020, when the identification of below minimum wage workers at suppliers in the UK went viral on social media, resulting in a US$ 1.89 billion loss of market value in 2 days.
 Rival online retail fashion giant, ASOS, revealed they had already dropped some suppliers 2 years beforehand, thus proactively protecting themselves through effective supply chain risk management.
-Fully identifying supply chain partners, ascertaining their present ESG compliance status, communicating ESG requirements, recognizing the gaps and, most importantly, engaging with the supply chain to drive improvements in ESG will emerge as a key risk theme.
+Fully identifying supply chain partners, ascertaining their present ESG compliance status, communicating ESG requirements, recognising the gaps and, most importantly, engaging with the supply chain to drive improvements in ESG will emerge as a key risk theme.

 “Political Risks within the supply chain are also more pronounced now than in recent years.
 For example, given the current shifting sands regarding the political relationship between China and the US, is it time to consider diversifying supply chain options away from China?
 Apple have been moving into Vietnam with some of its key partners such as FoxConn, Inventec and Pegatron; the latter having just invested US$ 1 Billion in a plant in Haiphong.
 Additionally, half of all Samsung’s smart phones are now produced in Vietnam.